Big edit 2020-09-05: Rewrite to accommodate a recent clarification of a long-standing GURPS rule (a recent clarification to me, anyway!):

 Note, though, that under the above assumptions, each fighter strikes from an effective Range appropriate to his own SM, at a target Size of the foe’s SM.
 The net result of this is the same as using relative SM as a TH mod: the difference in SM becomes a bonus for the smaller combatant to hit the larger, and a penalty for the larger to hit the smaller.
 Nothing changes from normal GURPS rules for two human-like fighters, but odd situations (like two tiny fighters) now work!

-(Note: this relative SM rule is an official option in the GURPS 4e FAQ, thanks – at least in part – to Your Author lobbying for it from the GUTHS perspective.
+(Note: this relative SM rule is offered as an option in the official GURPS 4e FAQ, thanks – at least in part – to Your Author lobbying for it from the GUTHS perspective.
 Though I’m sure many players have independently realized that it’s the sensible way to handle size in melee.)

 A couple of little things: